What is ERP? Definition, Industry-Specific Uses & Examples

 All Data in One Place

-One of the biggest challenges of running a business effectively is unifying the data collected across various departments and streamlining it into useful information.
-This isn’t possible unless a centralized database is created that stores all the information in one single place.
+One of the biggest challenges of running a business well is unifying the data collected across departments and turning it into useful information.
+That only works when you have a centralized database storing everything in one place.

 Process Automation

-Automating helps businesses use their resources wisely.
-When you automate the processes that require very little human intervention, you free up a lot of manpower that you can then utilize for other tasks that are difficult to automate.
+Automation helps you use your resources wisely.
+When you automate the processes that need very little human input, you free up people to focus on the work that's harder to automate.

-Tasks such as data entry, creating invoices and purchase orders, sending confirmations via emails and SMSs, etc. can be easily automated by using appropriate triggers in the ERP system.
+Tasks like data entry, creating invoices and purchase orders, and sending confirmations by email or SMS can be easily automated with the right triggers in your ERP.

-Doing this greatly improves the efficiency of your workforce and helps you run your business in a lean manner.
+Doing this greatly improves your team's efficiency and helps you run a lean operation.

 Increased Operational Efficiency

-The end goal of deploying any software across an organization is to improve its efficiency.
-ERP systems have been known to deliver just this, along with so much more.
+The whole point of deploying software across an organization is to improve efficiency, and ERP systems are known for delivering exactly that, plus a lot more.

-When you successfully implement an ERP software, you notice a significant decrease in failures due to human errors.
-This directly translates into a sharp increase in operational efficiency and gives you an advantage over your competitors.
+When you successfully implement an ERP, you'll see a noticeable drop in failures caused by human error.
+That translates directly into a sharp rise in operational efficiency and gives you an edge over your competitors.

 How ERP and CRM Differ